Sarsewar/ApexSync/README.md

 - When you click the "run" button, it will automatically upload the code to GitHub.
 No more manual uploading!!
 - Reset the Editor.
 - Retrieve the code from GitHub.
 - Apexsandbox.io was unable to retain the solved solutions when the browser or sandbox were changed.
-This extension will address this drawback of the website with the help of GitHub.
+This extension will address the drawback of the website with the help of GitHub.
 Simply use the retrieve feature to access your completed solutions in any browser or sandbox.

 #I will soon publish the source code.